ollybritton/GeneticTea/readme.md

 ## How it works

-Each tea contains a chromosome, which is a set of gens.
+Each tea contains a chromosome, which is a set of genes.
 This set of genes define the sweetness, brewing time and ingredients of the tea.
 A chromosome is defined in the following format: